 Whenever these promotions occur, you can rack up several thousand travel points, depending on the number of cards you buy and the number of times you visit these establishments.

-This points-earning strategy involves using credit cards that generate spending bonuses at these aforementioned merchants when buying discounted gift cards.
+This points-earning strategy involves using credit cards that generate spending bonuses at these merchants when buying discounted gift cards.

 These discounted gift cards can then be used to pay different types of taxes.